TheFrenchGhosty/TheFrenchGhostys-GOG-Archivist-Scripts/README.md

 Run GOG Check Orphans.sh when you want to see which files are safe to delete.

-**Warning:** If you added another language in the `GOG.sh` (for example: --language en+fr) `GOG Check Orphans.sh` will report non-english files as orphan, a workaround to this issue is to execute the content of your custom `GOG.sh` with `--save-config` added.
-See [this](https://github.com/Sude-/lgogdownloader/issues/161) lgogdownloader issue for more details.

 # Details :

 **GOG.sh :**